temtemy/endless-sky/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
 about: You found a bug?
 Great!
-Please report it by using the template below.
+Please report it by using our template.
 Feel free to change its structure as you wish.

 ---